redhat-openshift-ecosystem/community-operators-pipeline/docs/project/develop.md

 # Development

-## TODO

-- Explain workflow of playbooks and Github Action workflows step by step
-- How to fix bug or develop feature
-- How to test developemnt changes
-- QA
-  - How to add comment in PR
-  - How to fix error in test or release
-  - I want to add label to PR where to change

-## How to develop a new feature or fix a bug
+## Develop a new feature or fix a bug
 1. Initialize an own branch from dev branch
 1. Develop a feature or bugfix itself
 1. Open a PR against dev branch.